<< Click to Display Table of Contents >> Troubleshooting Widgets |

 2. That within the Widget Editor, the Widget simulates just fine

-Note that when creating a Widget through the Widget Editor, you have the possibility to simulate its behavior as it will be in Bizagi.
+Note that when creating a Widget using the Widget Editor, you have the possibility to simulate its behavior as it would function in Bizagi.

 Through the simulation options, recall that the simulation tools provide a built-in console which prints error messages present when running the Widget.